Playing the Staircase

 Primarily a songwriter Sanchez has written songs for Darius Rucker of Hootie and The Blowfish, had a song in the country charts which was recorded by The Eli Young Band, and a song covered by Irma Thomas, the Soul Queen of New Orleans.
 Paul resides in the Treme neighborhood, where he sings and breathes everything New Orleans.

 Interested in "Playing the Staircase?"

 The HRAC will provide an intimate listening room environment, provide and run the sound, market and promote the event through all of our social media, print and radio outlets.
 We will collect a $5 cover and give the musician the entirety of the funds collected at the door.
 So in turn, it will be in your best interest to promote your show through all of your media and social contacts as well.
 The event is B.Y.O.B.
 Musicians will literally be playing on the landing of the staircase.
 We will open the doors from 6:00-8:00 p.m. every last Friday of the month.
-We are currently booking the months of June through November.
+We are currently booking the months of April through August of 2019.

 If you are interested in "Playing the Staircase" at the Hammond Regional Arts Center, please send a digital press kit including contact information, a high resolution photograph (at least 300 dpi), samples of your music and a biography to email@example.com.

 Please also indicate the dates that you are available.